 The CEM encourages any organization with a current ISO 50001 certificate issued by an accredited certification body to participate.

-- Read the CEM 2019 Energy Management Leadership Awards fact sheet.
+- Fact sheet for the CEM Energy Management Leadership Awards

 The ENERGY STAR and PORTFOLIO MANAGER names and the ENERGY STAR symbol are trademarks registered in Canada by the United States Environmental Protection Agency and are administered and promoted by Natural Resources Canada.